Tiger slams door shut on personal questions ahead of U.S. Open

 SOUTHAMPTON, NY.
-(Reuters) - Tiger Woods spoke openly about the state of his game on Tuesday ahead of the U.S. Open, but slammed the door shut on questions about his private life.
+(Reuters) - Tiger Woods gave the state of his game a tentative thumbs-up on Tuesday ahead of the U.S. Open, but slammed the door shut on questions about his private life as he prepared for Thursday’s first round.

-Barely a year after being arrested asleep at the wheel of his car in Florida, a bright-eyed Woods faced the media for a 25-minute press conference at Shinnecock Hills.
+Barely a year after being arrested asleep at the wheel of his car in Florida, with five drugs in his system, a bright-eyed Woods cut a much different figure as he faced the media for a 25-minute press conference at Shinnecock Hills.

+Talking expansively about the course, his recent putting woes and the opportunities he has missed this year to end his victory drought, he suddenly turned economical with his words when the dark days of mid-2017 were raised.

 “It’s gotten better,” he said, making clear again that his new media and fan-friendly persona goes only so far.

-He said that he watched last year’s U.S. Open on television, before he had been given the all-clear even to start practising again after his April spinal fusion, not even sure he would be able to play again, let alone return to major championships.
+He said that he watched last year’s U.S. Open on television, before he had been given the all-clear even to start practicing after his April spinal fusion, not even sure he would be able to play again, let alone return to major championships.

 “I had no expectation of getting this far,” he said.